What happens when God

 Older than the book itself

-or earthquake off the coast of Madagascar causing a tsunami), but as a kind of cultural memory it forms the backbone of many origin mythologies, from the Australian Aboriginal Dreamtime to the biblical Book of Genesis.
+, but as a kind of cultural memory it forms the backbone of many origin mythologies, from the Australian Aboriginal Dreamtime to the biblical Book of Genesis.
 Usually the moral of the story is "don't piss off the gods," but sometimes the flooding is part of the process of (re)creating a world.

 Some scientists argue that the prevalence of the Great Flood in Eastern Mediterranean myth derives from a historical event, in which the Black Sea

 in about 5600 BCE.
 However this would only account for the Middle Eastern and possibly the European myths, not the ones from the rest of the world.
 Some of various religious persuasions believe that the prevalence of the Great Flood myth derives from an actual worldwide great flood caused by their deity of choice (although a global flood isn't seen as plausible by most scientists

 - Averted in the Qu'ran, in which the flood is merely local and destroys only one civilization.

 - The Epic of Gilgamesh: The earliest recorded example.

 - Gnosticism subverts this trope, as it does so many.
 Noah constructed the ark according to the instruction of the malevolent Demiurge, but it was burned down with magical fire by Eve's daughter Norea in a fit of supernatural rage.
 He built a second ark, which turned out to be useless because they were just transferred temporarily into Heaven for the length of the flood.

 - The Aztecs believed that the Earth had been created and destroyed four times before the present age, and the end of the last age was a watery one.

 - Classical Mythology has three, most notably Deucalion's.

 - This list could go on forever.
 Just check Wikipedia .